aphtech/Convert2EBRL/README.md

 As there is no published version of the eBraille standard, currently this tool is unable to produce files which are guaranteed to comply with the final eBraille specification.
 Once a eBraille specification is published this tool will then recieve updates to produce files to comply with that specification.

+## Development status

+This project is currently being actively developed.
+Only git tags starting with `release/` are deemed to be end user ready.
+All other forms of the code are deemed to be development code and so is not recommended for any use other than testing.

 ## Developer information

 ### Building